eestdnt/markdown-notes-examples/README.md

 # Markdown note examples

-This guide gives examples of using Markdown and Pandoc for making beautiful notes/reports/homework-assignments/mathematic-notes in daily usage.
+This simple guide gives examples of using Markdown and Pandoc for making beautiful notes/reports/homework-assignments/mathematic-notes in daily usage.
+For more Markdown features, visit this [link](https://www.markdownguide.org/basic-syntax/).

+## Required packages

+- Pandoc
+- Latex engines (available in miktex or texlive packages)
+- Text editors

 ## Why Markdown?